 The climate and raw materials available in each prefecture imparts a regional style for the sake from that area, but the variances are not nearly as expressive as they are with wine.
 I found it particularly interesting that the style of the cuisine for that prefecture also has a large influence on how sake in that area is made.
 For example, in prefectures on the coast, sake characteristics that pair well with seafood are more pronounced in those areas.

 My discovery of sake revealed more delicate features than wine and a milder mouthfeel.
 It was more ethereal on the nose, with a faint aroma of steamed rice, and very clean on the palate.
-However, like wine, each sake had its own nuances, with some having more fruit, others exuding anise, and some featuring more nutty and earthy tones.
+However, like wine, each sake has its own nuances, with some having more fruit, others exuding anise, and some featuring more nutty and earthy tones.

 In my research, I found that wine drinkers have a tendency to like Junmai style sake since it is richer and more robust than the other styles.
 As reflected in my tasting notes below, Junmai style sake often displays an “umami” quality that refers to a savory, full mouthfeel that can often pair well with poultry and meats.

 Maybe you have heard that, unlike wine, sake does not induce hangovers.
 This is somewhat true.
 Compared with wine, sake has less sugar and less of the impurities and byproducts of fermentation in alcoholic beverages thought to cause hangovers and disrupt sleep.
 With no sulfites or tannins—the enemies for headache-prone individuals—sake even feels cleaner and lighter.
 As proof, I can report that after tasting about 25+ sake samples, I felt less weighed down and lethargic than I would have if it had been a wine tasting.
-And, another benefit is that my teeth don’t turn purple!
+And, another benefit is that my teeth didn’t turn purple!

 Below is a complete review of all the brewers at the event, listed in order of the Prefecture they are located in, from north to south, as well as who represented each brewery, and which sake products they featured.
 I made my way completely around the room (with exception of one table, which I’m still wondering how I missed), and I included tasting notes as best as a sake amateur could, with a little help from the kind representatives from the breweries.